flosse/scaleApp/README.markdown

 ### templating

-Create a usual HTML-File with your placeholders an place it somewhere on your server.
+Create a HTML-File with placeholders on your server.

     <div>
       ...